-Juan Pablo Bustos '12
+Juan Pablo Bustos '12, Spanish and Chinese Majors

 The Literary Construction of Asian Hybrid Identities

 In recent years, the Asian populations in Latin American countries such as Cuba, Peru, Brazil, Argentina, and Chile have grown significantly.
 While many Latin Americans of Asian descent have successfully integrated, it is still uncertain as to how these individuals identify themselves in terms of ethnicity, politics, social class, and culture since they must often choose between a private and public identity in order to make a satisfactory place for themselves in their respective societies.
 As a result, these individuals must either retain the ethnic culture of their youth, family and community; or eschew their ethnicity and adopt the new culture, values, and viewpoints of the dominant Latin-American group.
 In order to comprehend the construction of an Asian Latin American identity, it is important to look at literature as a cultural product.
 Works such as Monkey Hunting by Cristina Garcia, Brazil-Maru by Karen Tei Yamashita, Flores de un solo dÃa by Anna Kazumi Stahl, La Isla de los Amores Infinitos by Daina Chaviano, and Cuentos Completos by Siu Kam Wen are examples of this cultural product.
 These authors, through the characters in their novels, offer us various perspectives and approaches to integration within the Latin American context.
 Through the analysis of these works, it will shed light on the concept of a construction of an Asian Latin American identity in literary studies.

-Major(s): American Studies (Whittier Scholars Program)
+Michelle Daneri '11, American Studies Major (Whittier Scholars Program)

 The Pueblo Ground: How Pueblo Indians Shaped Colonial Relations with the Spanish in 17th Century New Mexico

 This study explores the important roles that the Pueblo Indians played in their interactions with Spanish colonists and Franciscan friars in the 17th century.
 In order for the Spanish to maintain a presence in colonial New Mexico, they needed to fulfill the cultural expectations of the Pueblo Indians.
 Because the Spanish were vastly outnumbered and in New Mexico, they had to maintain a relationship with the Pueblo Indians that was somehow beneficial for the Pueblos.
 Therefore it was gifts of new religious knowledge, tools and new culture that served to make Spanish colonial presence tolerable.
 However, as these relations began to deteriorate during the course of the 17th century, the Spanish no longer proved to be a beneficial presence.
 Subsequently, the diverse Pueblo people united in their rejection of the Spanish, and came together to expel the Spanish from New Mexico in the Pueblo Revolt of 1680.
 In order to understand the history of Pueblo and Spanish relations I will look to secondary sources such as Andrew Knaut's The Pueblo Revolt of 1680 and John Kessell's Kiva, Cross, and Crown.And in order to overcome the biases of the primary written accounts of the Spanish, I will look to articles that incorporate demography, archaeology and other non-written records in order to build an understanding of the Pueblo experience.
 And, as a way to inform the framework in which I explore these relations, I will look to Kathleen DuVal's The Native Ground, a study that looks at Native peoples in the Arkansas valley and how they played a dominant role in shaping relations with European colonists, in order to shape my own analysis of cultural interactions between Pueblo Indians and the Spanish in New Mexico.

 Applications of Coverings to Fibonacci and Fibonacci-like numbers

 In 2008-2009 Luca and Mejía-Huguet proved there are infinitely many Fibonacci-Riesel numbers, that is, Fibonacci numbers that are also Riesel numbers, and in a separate proof they showed there are infinitely many Fibonacci-Sierpiński numbers.
 Luca and Mejía-Huguet used a covering system of the integers, a method based on an argument of Erdõs (1952).
 We want to prove there are infinitely many Fibonacci numbers that are simultaneously Riesel and Sierpińsk numbers.
 In this preliminary report we study a more general version of this problem for a Fibonacci-like sequence, An, that is a third order recurrence relation.
 That is to say, A1=0, A2=0, A3=1, and An+1=An+An-1+An-2, for n>3.
 We construct an infinite subset of elements of An that are also Sierpiński numbers.
 We construct a new, infinite progression of Fibonacci-Riesel numbers and a new, infinite progression of Fibonacci-Sierpiński numbers.
 These are possibly only the second known infinite sets of Fibonacci-Riesel numbers and Fibonacci-Sierpiński numbers.

-Major(s): Biology, Environmental Science
+Justin Martinez '11, Biology, Environmental Science Major

 A Comparative Analysis of Two Native Plants in a Coastal Sage Habitat

 This experiment examines whether or not a restoration plan was beneficial to the Coastal Sage habitat residing in the Arroyo Pescadero Park in the Puente Hills The Coastal Sage habitat has many endangered species and is greatly disturbed by many invasive species.
 In this study we compared two native plants in restored and unrestored coastal sage habitat.
 The first, Malosma laurina, is a deep rooted shrub; previous research has demonstrated that it avoids very low water potentials by closing its stomata.
 The second, Salvia mellifera, is a shallow rooted, summer deciduous shrub that tolerates more negative water potentials than Malosma laurina.
 The restored area had been irrigated for several years during plants establishment, while the unrestored area had never been irrigated.
 We measured xylem water potential, stomatal conductance, leaf area and weight, and chlorophyll content.
 Our preliminary results showed that restored Salvia mellifera individuals in the restored area experienced more negative mid-day and pre-dawn xylem water potentials than individuals in the unrestored area, but Malosma Laurina individuals in unrestored and restored areas had comparable pre-dawn and mid-day water potentials during the summer and fall measurements.